Get us in your inbox

 • price 1 of 4

 How can you tell this place is a relic?
-“Do-nut” is hyphenated in the sign, it’s cash only, and the tiny shop closes at 1pm.
-But what’s old is still delicious, which is why regional residents trek over to West Roxbury for their donut fix.
-Here, the donuts are light and fluffy; coconut and honey dip are two of the musts, as well as a jelly stick that might take two to consume.
+“Do-nut” is hyphenated in the sign, it’s cash only and it closes at 1pm.
+But what’s old is still delicious, which is why regional residents trek over to West Roxbury to grab a dozen from this tiny shop.
+Here, the donuts are light and fluffy; coconut and honey dip are two of the musts, as well as a jelly stick that might take two people to consume.

 • Restaurants